 Black Caterpillar Hunter (Calosoma sayi)

-Detailing the identifying qualities of the Black Caterpillar Hunter, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Black Caterpillar Hunter.

 The Black Caterpillar Hunter is a roaming beetle that feeds on caterpillars at night and rests under rocks and debris by day.